What Is the Letter of Credit and Why Is It Significantly Important for International Commerce Transactions and International Commercial Law

 C. What Are the Types of Letters of Credit

-The letter of credit can be categorized into “revocable”, “irrevocable credit”, “irrevocable confirmed” and “irrevocable unconfirmed” credit.
+The letter of credit can be categorized into “revocable”, “irrevocable credit”, “irrevocable confirmed” , and “irrevocable unconfirmed” credit.
 If the revocable credit is considered, this type of letter of credit is recognized as UCP 500.
 According to UCP 500, revocable credit is explained with this sentence: ”… may be amended or canceled by the issuing bank at any moment and without prior notice to the beneficiary[5]”.
 In the implementation, banks give information to the beneficiary of the withdrawal of credit.
-Desirable from banks, they are not legally obliged to give exclusive notice to the seller[6].
+Desirable from banks, they are not legally obliged to give exclusive notice to the seller[6]

-Another type of letter of credit is “confirmed credit”, those are always irrevocable.
+Another type of letter of credit is “confirmed credit”; these are always irrevocable.
 According to this payment method, the seller also receives an undertaking from the confirmed bank.
 Furthermore, the seller must present the stipulated documents.
 The UCP’s approach for confirming the irrevocable credit is the same as Article 2 and Article 8(a).
 [9]If the seller is a “middleman” that means “if the seller used to credit into the buyer’s country in the extent of this relationship, this letter of credit’s types are “back to back” credits.
 Another observation of this credit is “transferable credits”.
 That is a better alternative than “back-to-back credit method” and this method is recognized by UCP Rules in accordance to Article 38(b).
 Other methods are called “revolving credits” and “red clause credits and green clause credits (anticipatory credits)”.
 In “revolving credits” method, the relationship is regular between to the seller and buyer and this credit revolved agreed value and time.
 Initially, payment has been made against documents, and the value of the credit is naturally restored after this transaction.
 “Red clause credits” were revealed to wool commerce in Australia, New Zealand, and South Africa.
 [10]If we sum relevant methods, the seller draws the documentary credit in advance to the shipment.
 The advances are made against the warehouseman’s receipt even though the beneficiary is able to deal goods.
 [11] “Green clause credits” were revealed to the coffee trade in Zaire and completed this transaction with the same method of “red clause credits” payment type.
-Only the difference between the two payment methods is the goods are stored in the name of the bank.
+Only the difference between the two payment methods is that the goods are stored in the name of the bank.
 [12]

 E. Conclusion